zac-garby/pluto-lang/README.md

  - Only throw a syntax error if one hasn't already been thrown in the same statement, to avoid repetition.
  - Rewrite in a faster language - possibly Rust or Go.
  - Add type conversions (maybe "val -> type" or "val as type" or "val:type")
+ - Implement character class to be returned from String$get_elements()
+ - Add sorting builtins